Dick Vermeil: Hiatus from coaching (1983–1996)

 For the next 15 years, Vermeil spent time working as a sports announcer for CBS and ABC.
 Following the 1994 season, the Eagles fired Rich Kotite and owner Jeffrey Lurie inquired about bringing back Vermeil as coach.
 However, the Eagles and Vermeil could not come to a contractual agreement.
-The Eagles would eventually hire Ray Rhodes to be their head coach.
+The Eagles eventually hired Ray Rhodes to be their head coach.
 Vermeil issued a statement saying, "I'm not going to beg Jeffrey Lurie to coach this football team."

 St. Louis Rams (1997–1999)

 Vermeil returned to coaching with the St. Louis Rams in 1997.
 His first two years with the Rams were abysmal: the Rams won 5 and lost 11 games in 1997, and the following season they went 4–12.
 The 1999 season looked to start just as badly, when new starting quarterback Trent Green was injured in the pre-season.
 However, Green's injury allowed then-unknown Kurt Warner to start.
-Under Warner, the Rams offense exploded, and they finished the 1999 season with a record of 13–3 in one of the biggest single-year turnarounds in NFL history.
+Under Warner, the Rams offense exploded, and they finished the 1999 season with a record of 13–3 in one of the biggest single-year turnarounds in NFL history, ushering in the era of what would become known as "The Greatest Show on Turf".
 Vermeil led the Rams to their first Super Bowl victory in Super Bowl XXXIV with a 23–16 win over the Tennessee Titans.
 He was also named NFL Coach of the Year for the second time for the 1999 season.
 He walked away from coaching again after the Rams' Super Bowl victory.
+Years later, Vermeil regretted leaving the Rams saying that was "one of the worst decisions I ever made."